 - And many other discounts in Les Houches and Servoz

 For all the details on the Chamonix Guest Card, check out their official document.
-(Scroll down to the bottom of page 1 for English.
-Page 2 is in both French and English.)
+(English is in orange letters.)

 Chamonix public transportation